-Rule 20 - Farming
+Rule 20 - Farming (CV - Fifth Interim Decision)

-- (aa) Unless stated otherwise by Rules 20, 25, 70 or any other rule in this Plan: - (i) intensive winter grazing; or - (ii) cultivation; or - (iii) the disturbance by livestock including cattle, deer, pigs or sheep; in, on or over the bed of an ephemeral river is a permitted activity. - (a) The use of land for a farming activity, other than for intensive winter grazing, is a permitted activity provided the following conditions are met:

-- (a) The use of land for a farming activity, other than for intensive winter grazing or pasture wintering, is a permitted activity provided the following conditions are met: - (i) the landholding is less than 20 hectares in area; or - (ii) where the farming activity includes a dairy platform on the landholding, the following conditions are met: - (1) the dairy platform has a maximum of 20 cows; or - (2) the dairy platform had a dairy effluent discharge permit on 3 June 2016 that specified a maximum number of cows; and - (3) cow numbers have not increased beyond the maximum number specified in the dairy effluent discharge permit that existed on 3 June 2016; and - (4) from 1 May 2019, a Farm Environmental Management Plan for the landholding is prepared, certified, and implemented and audited in accordance with Appendix N; and
+- (aa) Unless stated otherwise by Rules 20, 25, 70 or any other rule in this Plan: - (i) intensive winter grazing; or - (ii) cultivation; or - (iii) the disturbance by livestock including cattle, deer, pigs or sheep; - in, on or over the bed of an ephemeral river is a permitted activity. - (a) The use of land for a farming activity, other than for intensive winter grazing or pasture-based wintering high risk pasture winter grazing, is a permitted activity provided the following conditions are met: - (i) the landholding is less than 20 hectares in area; or - (ii) where the farming activity includes a dairy platform on the landholding, the following conditions are met: - (1) the dairy platform has a maximum of 20 cows; or - (2) the dairy platform had a dairy effluent discharge permit on 3 June 2016 that specified a maximum number of cows; and - (3) cow numbers have not increased beyond the maximum number specified in the dairy effluent discharge permit that existed on 3 June 2016; and - (4) A Farm Environmental Management Plan is: - (A) prepared, and certified, and implemented compliance with it is audited, in accordance with Appendix N; and - (B) implemented by the landholder completing the practices, actions, and mitigations specified in the Farm Environmental Management Plan in accordance with the timeframes set out in that Plan. - (5) the landowner provides to the Southland Regional Council on request: - (A) a written record of the good management practices, including any newly instigated good management practices in the preceding 12 months, occurring on the landholding; and - (B) the Farm Environmental Management Plan prepared in accordance with Appendix N: - (6) the land area of the dairy platform is no greater than at 3 June 2016.; and